Best things to do in Kenai Fjords National Park

 In addition to my general list of what to pack for Alaska, here are a few especially important items for Kenai Fjords:

 - Rain gear: This is absolutely essential.
 Plan on it raining the whole time and if it doesn’t you can be pleasantly surprised!
-This is the rain jacket that I wear most often.
-This Marmot one you can get on Amazon is another excellent one.
 I also recommend rain pants because even if you’re like me and hate wearing them hiking, you’ll still want them for sitting on wet things and bug protection.
-These REI ones are the most comfortable ones I’ve found.
+They’re also great for kayaking.

 - Boots: Waterproof boots are a necessity.
-For wet places, I prefer to use rubber boots like these, which are totally waterproof, comfortable to walk in, durable and warm.
+For wet places, I prefer to use rubber boots, which are totally waterproof, comfortable to walk in, durable and warm.
 You’ll see people wearing them everywhere in Alaska!
 Hiking boots would also work well.

 - Warm clothes, including a hat and gloves: temperatures are chilly compared to most of the US during the summer, you don’t want to be cold!